-COPEDIM is an international joint laboratory in geosciences (Geomorphology, Geology and Geochemistry) focusing on the development of geological erosion surfaces (called pediments) in the Andes and on associated supergene concentration of some metals like copper by weathering processes.
+COPEDIM is an international research group focusing on the development of geological erosion surfaces (pediments) in the Andes and on associated supergene concentration of some metals like copper by weathering processes.
 Its objectives are improving knowledge of fundamental processes and training students and professionals about the geomorphological control of supergene copper enrichment.

 How and when did erosion and weathering surfaces develop in mountain ranges is a crucial issue to reconstruct climatic and tectonic changes through geological times.
 Understanding the paleo-environmental conditions required to concentrate copper is fundamental to improve prospection models, in particular below gravel.
 Our goal is to understand and quantify the optimum paleo- uplift, erosion and climate conditions leading to supergene copper enrichment.

-This research group was initiated by the Institut de Recherche pour le Développement (IRD) and the Universidad Católica del Norte (UCN).
+This center has been initiated by the Institut de Recherche pour le Développement (IRD) and the Universidad Católica del Norte (UCN).
 It has the structure of a “virtual laboratory”, with directors, executive committee, researchers and technicians belonging to different Chilean, Peruvian, and French institutions and dedicating part of their time to COPEDIM.
 It is supported by these institutions and industry.
 Its center of gravity is located at UCN, Antofagasta.

 PhD defense of Steven Kahou